-Demand for on-campus housing options for married and parenting students is rising, driven largely by pricing and convenience.
+The need for on-campus housing options for married and parenting students is rising, driven largely by pricing and convenience.
 In 2019, a Corvias survey among 750 NACUBO (National Association for College and University Business Officers) member institutions revealed 75% of institutions do not have on-campus housing for graduate students.
 Seventy five percent of those polled also revealed they have no plans to offer on-campus graduating housing.
-The Landings at Notre Dame is uniquely positioned to capture this audience with brand new and competitively priced apartments, offering monthly rents below many, if not all, off-campus properties that have come on-line in the past decade.
+The Landings at Notre Dame (‘The Landings’) is uniquely positioned to capture this audience with brand new and competitively priced apartments, offering monthly rents below off-campus properties which have come on-line in the past decade.
 With demand increasing and inventory at a standstill, Notre Dame stands to serve as an example, not only within its community, but the industry at large, of what a successful on-campus graduate housing program could look like.